sontungexpt/better-diagnostic-virtual-text/README.md

 A Neovim plugin for enhanced diagnostic virtual text display, aiming to provide better performance and customization options.

+**NOTE**: This code is currently in the testing phase and may contain bugs.
+If you encounter any issues, please let me know.
+I can't found it alone, so please help me to improve it.

 ## Features

 - **Ease of Use**: Effortless setup and configuration.